arusahni/website/posts/2022/10/neovim-lua-config.md

 One thing Lua brings to the table is a nice import system.
 This incentivizes smaller, more logical chunks of config.
 There's quite a variety of practices and preferences in the community.
-What I landed with (some elisions) is:
+What I ended up with (some elisions) is:

 ```text
 .